donnate/donnate.github.io/_pages/about.md

 <div style="text-align: justify">
-I am a fifth-year PhD student in the Statistics department at Stanford University, where I am lucky to be supervised by [Prof. Susan Holmes](https://statweb.stanford.edu/~susan/susan_person.html).
+I am a fifth-year PhD student in the Statistics department at Stanford University, where I am lucky to be supervised by <a href="https://statweb.stanford.edu/~susan/susan_person.html">Prof. Susan Holmes</a>.
  </div>

 <div style="text-align: justify">